dcc6fvo/terraform-app-load-balance/README.md

 Installation && Running
 -----------------------

-Do a git clone of the project:
+1) Do a git clone of the project:

 	git clone https://github.com/dcc6fvo/terraform-basic-setup

-Change key-pair field of aws-instances with your current keys!
+2) Change key info field of aws-instances with your current keys!
+Subs. the key_name parameter with your own from following files: ./main.tf; ./modules/main.tf; ./management.tf

-Access the newly created folder with the git clone command and type the following command:
+3) Access the newly created folder with the git clone command and type the following command:

 	terraform init

-Then creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure:
+4) Then creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure:

   	terraform plan

-Finally, the command that executes the actions proposed in a terraform plan (it is used to deploy your infrastructure):
+5) Finally, the command that executes the actions proposed in a terraform plan (it is used to deploy your infrastructure):

   	terraform apply -auto-approve